SalomePlatform/adao/doc/examples.rst

 If no bounds at all are required on the control variables, then one can choose the "BFGS" or "CG" minimisation algorithm for the 3DVAR algorithm.
-For constrained optimisation, the minimizer "LBFGSB" is often more robust, but the "TNC" is always more performant.
+For constrained optimization, the minimizer "LBFGSB" is often more robust, but the "TNC" is always more performant.

 This dictionary has to be defined, for example, in an external Python script